KunkelAlexander/kunkelalexander.github.io/_posts/2025-09-28-computers-learning-bomberman-deep-q.md

 In the <a href="https://kunkelalexander.github.io/blog/computers-learning-bomberman-tabular-q/">last post</a>, we explored BombeRLe’s game mechanics, its reward system, how to design a feature representation for tabular Q-learning, and what the training process and resulting agent performance looked like.
 This time, we’ll focus on what needs to change to make Deep Q-Learning (DQN) work.
 Specifically, we need a suitable state representation, a network architecture, and an optimized training process.
 For this, we’ll be reusing the DQN implementation from <a href="https://kunkelalexander.github.io/blog/computers-learning-tic-tac-toe-advanced-deep-q/">here</a>, which already includes Prioritized Experience Replay, Double DQN, and Dueling DQN.
 Let’s start by looking at the state representation and the network architecture.

 In Tic-Tac-Toe, Deep Q-learning was straightforward: I simply fed the $$9$$ input fields into a fully connected layer of a neural network, without worrying about feature design.
 We could take a similar approach in BombeRLe.
-The board is larger - $$9\times9=81$$ fields in the small version I’ll keep using—but that’s the only real difference.
+The board is larger - $$9\times9=81$$ fields in the small version I’ll keep using - but that’s the only real difference.
 We could label each input state (empty, wall, crate, player, coin, bomb, etc.) and feed those directly into the network.
 Figure 1 illustrates such an encoding.
 However, it will probably lead to suboptimal performance as the neural network would need to learn to interpret categorical cell types from continuous numerical inputs.

 <figure>